Keyboard shortcuts

 • Shell configs for both zsh (.zprofile) and bash (.bash_profile)

-• Both shells do identical PLAT detection and PATH setup
+• Both shells do identical PLAT capability detection and PATH setup

 3. oh-my-zsh + plugins (pure prompt, autosuggestions, fast-syntax-highlighting, completions)